 The insect innate immune system comprises both humoral and cellular defence responses.
-In the laboratory, the insect immune system is well characterised.
-In the field however, little is known about the role of constitutive insect immune function and how it
+In the laboratory, the insect immune system is well characterized.
+In the field, however, little is known about the role of constitutive insect immune function and how it varies within and between populations.

-This article has been accepted for publication and undergone full peer review but has not been through the copyediting, typesetting, pagination and proofreading process, which may lead to differences between this version and the Version of Record.
-Please cite this article as doi: 10.1111/pim.12179 This article is protected by copyright.
-All rights reserved. varies within and between populations.
 Laboratory studies suggest that host nutrition has significant impact upon insect immune function.
-Thus, the rationale for this study was to sample natural populations of the Australian Plague Locust Chortoicetes terminifera to establish whether locust body condition (as determined by protein and lipid content) impacted their constitutive immune system, and as a result, has the potential to impact on their capacity to respond to a pathogenic challenge.
-We found that body-condition varied greatly between individual female locusts within sites and that haemolymph protein levels, but not body lipid content, varied between sites.
+Thus, the rationale for this study was to sample natural populations of the Australian Plague Locust Chortoicetes terminifera to establish whether locust body condition (as determined by protein and lipid content) impacted their constitutive immune system and, as a result, has the potential to impact on their capacity to respond to a pathogenic challenge.
+We found that body condition varied greatly between individual female locusts within sites and that haemolymph protein levels, but not body lipid content, varied between sites.
 Moreover, our measures of immune function were correlated with the haemolymph levels of protein (in the case of haemocyte density), lipid (prophenoloxidase activity) or both (lysozyme-like antimicrobial activity).
 We discuss the implications of these findings for the role of biological pesticides in the control of locust populations.

-Keywords: Australian Plague Locust, Chortoicetes terminifera, immune-function, ecological immunology, nutrition ecology
+Keywords Australian plague locust, Chortoicetes terminifera, ecological immunology, immune function, nutrition ecology